Stanford Classifications and Appropriate Visa Categories

 Visa Types

-• J-1 is a visa facilitating Stanford’s designation under the State Department’s Exchange Visitor Program.
+- J-1 is a visa facilitating Stanford’s designation under the U.S. State Department’s Exchange Visitor Program.

-• O-1 is an employment visa for aliens of extraordinary ability, subject to Homeland Security adjudication.
+- O-1 is an employment visa for persons of extraordinary ability, subject to U.S. Department of Homeland Security adjudication.

 Practical Training

-Recent graduates in F-1 status may receive authorization from Homeland Security for a period of employment authorization as training.
+Recent graduates in F-1 status may receive authorization from the U.S. Department of Homeland Security for a period of employment authorization as training.
 Employing departments are responsible for application materials and periodic progress reports.

 Academic Training